 Nerve resection margins

-Prof Richard Logan for his contribution in reviewing and editing this protocol.
+Prof Richard Logan, A/Prof Ruta Gupta and Prof Jane Dahlstrom for their contribution in reviewing and editing this protocol.

 Speight P, Jones A, Napier S, Helliwell T. Tissue pathways for head and neck pathology.
 The Royal College of Pathologists, London, 2008.